iamngoni/gitwhisper/README.md

 # Add a ticket number prefix to your commit message
 gitwhisper commit --prefix "JIRA-123"

-# Use a specific template for formatting
-gitwhisper commit --template "detailed"

 # List available models
 gitwhisper list-models